Looking for some prompts for LinkedIn posts? This 30-day guide will boost your engagement and fill your DMs with prospective customers!

 (Bear in mind that if you’re on the free version of LinkedIn, you can only send a limited number of personalised requests a month.)

-If they don’t follow you back, don’t sweat it.
+If they don’t follow you back, don’t take it personally.
 Some people on LinkedIn only connect with people they’re directly acquainted with.

 Others are really slow at connecting – I once sent a connection request to someone, and they followed me back… five months later!